colabois/colabois.fr/_i18n/en/_posts/2021-05-17-open-source-alternatives.md

 To replace Google Drive, [Nextcloud](https://nextcloud.com/) is one of the best solutions.
 It's a self-hosted cloud solution, for files, but also for a todo list, contacts, calendar or even cookbooks!
 It allows you to synchronize all these informations between different clients, on nearly all operating systems.
 We can also add *Collabora online* or *OnlyOffice*, to replace Google Docs, Sheets, Slides, and others.

-The main advantage of Nextcloud is that he can work on a [Raspberry Pi](https://www.raspberrypi.org/), with a hard disk and, of course, a stable internet connection.
+The main advantage of Nextcloud is that it can work on a [Raspberry Pi](https://www.raspberrypi.org/), with a hard disk and, of course, a stable internet connection.
 So you can keep all your data at home, where they'll be secure.
 The Raspberry Pi is also electricity-efficient.

 If you decide to try installing it, there are numerous guides to do so, and you can also find help.
 You'll learn how a web server works, or even Raspbian's command line!